 Britons produce 15% less food waste, but households still throw out the most food, new review suggests

-More people are being mindful about wasting food in the UK, but the largest amount of food being thrown out still happens in the home according to new data from the Office for National Statistics, Sustainable Development Goals and Waste and Resources Action Programme.
+More people are being mindful about food waste in the UK, but the largest amount of food being thrown out still happens in Britons’ homes according to new data from the Office for National Statistics, Sustainable Development Goals and Waste and Resources Action Programme.

 The review on ‘Household behaviour in relation to food waste, recycling, energy use and air travel’ compared data on unconsumed food from 2007 with that from 2018, showing a reduction from 11.2 million tonnes of waste in 2007 (181 kg per person) to 9.5 million tonnes in 2018.